-The Ultimate Guide to Best Mouse for Photoshop | Architecture Lab 2018
+Simply the Best Mouses for Photoshop [Reviews+Buyer's Guide]

 - Wireless gaming-grade technology for unbridled...

 Well Logitech sure does dominate the computer mouse industry, doesn’t it?
 Or so it seems.
-Here’s one really good product by Razor, the Naga Epic Chroma.
+Here’s one really good product by Razer, the Naga.
 The name might seem a little weird but once you set your sights on this mouse, you’ll stop thinking about it.
 What’s in a name anyway?

 The Naga Epic Chroma is one of the most comfortable mice to use and just like the Logitech G600, it has a lot of customizable buttons.
 Just one less than the G600 in fact but more than enough for a Photoshop enthusiast.